kellyschrock/solex-cc/doc/workers.md

 	}
 	```

--	`onRosterChanged()`: Called when a new worker is installed, or an existing one removed.
+-	`onRosterChanged()`: Called when the list of installed/enabled workers changes for any reason.

 -	`onScreenEnter(screen)` If you expose this function, it's called when a screen is entered on the GCS side.
 This is your worker's chance to send a UI to display.
 There's a ton of this sort of thing in the examples, showing how to generate screens.

 -	`onImageDownload(name)` This is optional, and only called when your worker sends a GCS message indicating the presence of a download to perform.
-This is the function that returns the actual data required to fill the request. `name` specifies the
+This is the function that returns the actual data required to fill the request. `name` specifies the name of the image to return, for example `foo.png`.
+The `examples/ui/camera` worker illustrates this.

 -	`getFeatures()` This is implemented by workers that want to describe specific features or sub-features of features.
 See the `mission_support` worker example to see how this works.

+-	`onBroadcastRequest(msg)` This is called on any worker implementing it when a worker calls `sendBroadcastRequest()` as described above.
+To pass data to the requesting worker, return a non-null value.

+-	`onBroadcastResponse(msg)` Implement this function if you want to receive the return values from workers' `onBroadcastRequest()` functions.

 ## Deploying a worker